uBizzy/koseven/system/guide/ko7/files.md

 This image is only shows certain files, but we can use it to illustrate some examples of the cascading filesystem:

-* If KO7 catches an error, it would display the `ko7/error.php` view, So it would call `KO7::find_file('views', 'ko7/error')`.
+* If Koseven catches an error, it would display the `ko7/error.php` view, So it would call `KO7::find_file('views', 'ko7/error')`.
 This would return `application/views/ko7/error.php` because it takes precidence over `system/views/ko7/error.php`.
 By doing this we can change the error view without editing the system folder.

 * If we used `View::factory('welcome')` it would call `KO7::find_file('views','welcome')` which would return `application/views/welcome.php` because it takes precidence over `modules/common/views/welcome.php`.
 By doing this, you can overwrite things in a module without editing the modules files.